simontran7/dev-notes/developer-tools/git.md

 git log --oneline --graph --all
 ```

-Show a condensed visual history of all branches.
+Show a condensed visual commit history of all branches.

 ```
 git diff